gilescope/book-exploring-async-basics/src/introduction.md

 > We'll only use Rusts standard library.
 The reason for this is that we really want to know how tings
 > work, and Rusts standard library strikes the perfect balance for this task providing abstractions
-> but they're thin enough to let us easily peek under the covers to see how things work.
+> but they're thin enough to let us easily peek under the covers and see what really happens.

+## Following along

+Even though I use `mdbook`, which has the nice benefit of being able to run the code we write directly in the book, we're working with I/O and cross platform syscalls in this book which is not a good fit for the Rust playground.

+My best recommendation is to create a project on your local computer and follow along by copying the code over and run it locally.

+## Prerequisites

 You don't have to be a Rust programmer to follow along.
 This book will have numerous chapters where we explore concepts, and where the code examples are small and easy to understand, but it will be more code towards the end and you'll get the most out of it by learning the basics first.
+In this case [The Rust Programming Language](https://doc.rust-lang.org/book/title-page.html) is the best place to start.

 I do recommend that you read my book preceding this [Green threads explained in 200 lines of Rust](https://app.gitbook.com/@cfsamson/s/green-threads-explained-in-200-lines-of-rust/) since I cover quite a bit about Rust basics, stacks, threads and inline assembly there and will not repeat everything here.
 However, it's definitely not a must.

 > [You will find everything you need to set up Rust here](https://www.rust-lang.org/tools/install)

-## Following along

-For this book I use `mdbook`, which has the nice benefit of being able to run the code we write directly in the book.
-However, we're working with I/O and cross platform syscalls in this book which does make it difficult to have code that runs on the Rust Playground, so my best recommendation is to create a project on your local computer and follow along by copying the code over and run it locally.

 ## Disclaimer